mlafeldt/skeleton-cookbook/README.md

 Testing
 =======

-The cookbook comes with some testing facilities allowing you to iterate quickly.
+The cookbook comes with some testing facilities allowing you to iterate quickly on cookbook changes.

 Rake
 ----